-If it is absolutely clear that the restriction covers the whole extent of the opposition, the case is closed by the Office and the parties are notified.
-At the same time, the restriction is forwarded to the opponent.
+When it is absolutely clear that the restriction covers the whole extent of the opposition, or when the EUTM application is withdrawn, this is notified to the parties and the proceedings are closed.

 Unless the parties submit an agreement on costs, the Office will take a decision on costs.
 For information on the apportionment of costs, see paragraph 6.5.3 below.